There is some mystery surrounding how many people watch scientologyTV.

 Oh dear, scientology is not even a flea on the leg of the A&E TV elephant.
 Though they try to pretend otherwise.

-Next time you see Fast Eddie Parkin or any of the other scientology “spokespeople” proclaiming the enormous popularity of scientology and how everyone else has “sinking ratings” and “no audience because they are disgusted at the bigotry,” know that it is another in the endless string of lies that spews forth from fire hydrant of hype that is scientology.
+Next time you see Fast Eddie Parkin or any of the other scientology “spokespeople” proclaiming the enormous popularity of scientology and how everyone else has “sinking ratings” and “no audience because they are disgusted at the bigotry,” know that it is another in the endless string of lies that spews forth from the fire hydrant of hype that is scientology.